sunlabuiuc/PyHealth/README.rst

 citations to the following paper::

     @article{zhao2020pyhealth,
-      author  = {Zhao, Yue and Qiao, Zhi and Xiao, Cao and Glass, Lucas and Hu, Xiyang and Sun, Jimeng}, title   = {PyHealth: A Python Library for Healthcare AI}, year    = {2020},
+      author  = {Zhao, Yue and Qiao, Zhi and Xiao, Cao and Glass, Lucas and Sun, Jimeng}, title   = {PyHealth: A Python Library for Healthcare AI}, year    = {2020},
     }

 or::

-    Zhao, Y., Qiao, Z., Xiao, C., Glass, L., Hu, X and Sun, J., 2020.
+    Zhao, Y., Qiao, Z., Xiao, C., Glass, L. and Sun, J., 2020.
 PyHealth: A Python Library for Healthcare AI.

 **Key Links and Resources**\ :